Mollizora/Horse/README.md

 Hello!

-These files will be for etesting!
+These files will be for testing!